geopm/geopm/tutorial/README.md

 operation, then a compute intensive operation, then again does a memory intensive operation followed by a communication intensive operation.
-In this example we are again using geopm without including any geopm APIs in the application and using LD_PRELOAD int interpose geopm on MPI.
+In this example we are again using geopm without including any geopm APIs in the application and using LD_PRELOAD to interpose geopm on MPI.

 2. Adding geopm mark up to the application